Uniforms of the Royal Navy: No. 4 dress/ RIG22

-Junior ratings, in common with all ranks and rates of the Royal Navy, are currently issued the new No. 4 RNPCS uniform.
+Junior ratings, in common with all ranks and rates of the Royal Navy, are currently issued the new RIG22 uniform.
+Specialist badges are worn on the shirt sleeves; each branch and specialisation has its own insignia and are to be worn accordingly.

 No. 5 dress

 No. 5 is the collective category for all specialist working uniforms.
 They are worn as required for duties.
 These include overalls, dry and wet suits, physical training uniform, and dental and medical scrubs.
 Included in this category as well is the Multi-Terrain Pattern (MTP) PCS (personal clothing system) uniform.